 However, it might start looking slightly unkempt after a few seasons pass.

 Quickly deal with it by trimming out wilting and untidy leaves right back to the pellaea plant base.
 High temperatures can cause brown leaf tips.

 Suggested Uses For Button Ferns

-With the fern being small, it makes a useful and pleasant addition to a shady, humus-rich stumpery.
+With this New Zealand fern being small, it makes a useful and pleasant addition to a shady, humus-rich stumpery.

 These ferns go rather well with the other ferns by bringing out the beauty in the overall setting.

-They look great when used in along borders and beds, in an informal or cottage setting, in rocky areas, foliage only setting, and even as indoor hanging plants.
+Paella rotundifolia looks great when used along borders and beds, in an informal or cottage setting, in rocky areas, in foliage only setting a plant stand, and even indoors in a hanging basket.

 They’re also great as terrarium plants.